kaibacalc/kaibacalc.github.io/README.md

 ### Installing

-Just open this [link](https://kaibacalc.github.io/) in your browser
+Just open this [link](https://kaibacalc.github.io/) in your browser.

 ## Built With